peter88213/scappex/docs/usage.md

 ![Screenshot: Set note shadow](Screenshots/mark_scene.png)

 To make the scene a "Notes" scene, either apply the "NotesScene" style, or make its border style "Cloud" in the Inspector.

+### Mark notes

+Either apply the "Note" style, if any, via context menu, or make the note's border style "Cloud" in the Inspector.

 ### Mark tags